 Unless otherwise allowed under University policies and procedures, no faculty member may have involvement in the final disposition of equipment from their research and education programs to an external entity in which they also have an interest, including, without limitation, surplusing, auctioning, selling or donating any such equipment.

-For any full-time employee of the University, intellectual property developed by the employee under a consulting arrangement must be disclosed to and is the property of the University of Arkansas under BOT Policy 210.1.
+Intellectual property interests (including any intellectual property developed pursuant to external consulting agreements) must be addressed consistent with the provisions of the University’s Patent and Copyright Policy, BOT Policy 210.1.

-All reports or deliverables to be submitted to the sponsor must be reviewed and approved by the oversight structure described in the CMP.
+All reports or deliverables to be submitted to the sponsor must be reviewed and approved by the oversight structure described in the CMP, as applicable.

 A CMP template is provided in Appendix E.

-Conflict of Interest and Commitment Limitations This section defines procedures and sets limitations on certain areas of potential conflict of interest and commitment that are common to the academic setting.
+Common Types of Conflicts of Interest and/or Commitment

+This section addresses areas of potential conflict of interest and/or commitment that are common to the academic setting.
 Note that such situations are not limited to those involving a financial interest.
 Furthermore, note that the variety of situations involving potential or actual conflicts of interest is significant.
 It is not feasible, therefore, to delineate exhaustively each and every situation that may involve a potential or actual COI that may need to be addressed by the University.

 Consulting Activities

-Faculty (both 9- and 12-month) who are fully and successfully meeting their teaching, research/creative and other assigned duties to the University may be allowed to commit up to a maximum of 15 work days, exclusive of weekends, per semester, and for 12-month employees, a maximum of 15 work days, exclusive of weekends, over the summer term, to an outside interest whether it be commercializing technology through their own private companies, consulting, public service or pro bono work.
+Faculty (both 9- and 12-month) who are fully and successfully meeting their teaching, research/creative and other assigned duties to the University may be allowed to commit time to an outside interest whether it be commercializing technology through their own private companies, consulting, public service or pro bono work.
 External activities should improve a faculty member’s effectiveness as a teacher or researcher, contribute to scholarly attainments, or in some manner further the interests of the University or University-related activities in the community.
 For staff members, consulting is limited to vacation time and other non-work hours.
 In all cases, outside employment must be approved in advance using the campus Prior Approval of Outside Employment Form (Appendix B).
 Faculty must demonstrate their ability to meet their University responsibilities in a successful manner in order to engage in and sustain such outside consulting activity.
-Per BOT Policy 420.1 (IV), paid service as an expert witness requires use of vacation leave.
+Service as an expert witness shall fully comply with BOT Policy 420.5, Court and Jury Leave.

 Externally Reimbursed Travel

 Faculty and staff must affirmatively disclose, as a potential COI, the occurrence of reimbursed or sponsored travel related to their institutional responsibilities.
 Reporting is required only for those sponsors whose sponsorship exceeds $5,000, in aggregate, over the course of a given calendar year.
-This affirmative disclosure requirement does not apply to travel that is reimbursed or sponsored by a Federal, state, or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education, provided that no travel costs supported by any other entity shall be charged to the University.
+This affirmative disclosure requirement does not apply to travel that is reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education, provided that no travel costs supported by any other entity shall be charged to the University.
 Disclosures must specify the purpose of the trip, the identity of the sponsor/ organizer, the destination, and the duration.
 University officials will determine if further information is needed to determine whether the travel represents a COI.
 The travel disclosure form is shown in Appendix F.